 Rule 2: Only connect from a person's PROFILE page.
 All other "Connect" links on the LinkedIn platform (for examples, in the "People you may know" and "Who viewed your profile" sections) are booby-trapped; they don't allow you to tailor your message.
 Don't get me started on how LinkedIn basically encourages connection failure, but they do and we just have to live with it.

-Rule 3: When connecting from someone's profile page on the mobile app, select "Options" (three dots to the right of the person's profile picture) and then "Personalize Invite" to get the message interface.
+Rule 3: When connecting from someone's profile page on the mobile app, select "Options" (three dots to the right of the person's profile picture) or the "More" option next to the Connect link, and then "Personalize Invite" to get the message interface.
 Don't click on the "Connect" button as this is also a booby trap.

 Rule 4: In your message, communicate two things: a) remind your target how you know them (or tell how you know about them), and b) tell them why you want to connect.
 You have to be concise as you only have 340 characters, but get those in.